amriikk/vajraYogi/README.md

 ## :zap: App Description:

-∅ Share favorite flows and asanas.
+:black_circle: Share favorite flows and asanas.

-∅ Favorite some of your favorite asanas(poses) to a personal list.
+:red_circle: Favorite some of your favorite asanas(poses) to a personal list.

-∅ Join a Yoga Community that welcome all experience levels! :cyclone:
+:large_blue_circle: Join a Yoga Community that welcome all experience levels! :cyclone:

 ## Getting Started: